-Sexual assault: An offense that meets the definition of rape, sodomy, sexual assault with an object, fondling, incest, or statutory rape used in the FBI's UCR program and included in Appendix A of this subpart.
+Sexual assault: An offense that meets the definition of rape, sodomy, sexual assault with an object, fondling, incest, or statutory rape as used in the FBI's UCR program and included in Appendix A of this subpart.

-Stalking: (1) Engaging in a course of conduct directed at a specific person that would cause a reasonable person to--
+Stalking: (1) Engaging in a course of conduct directed at a specific person that would cause a reasonable person to-- indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property.

-- (i) Fear for his or her safety or the safety of others; or - (ii) Suffer substantial emotional distress. - (2) For the purpose of this definition--
+- (i) Fear for his or her safety or the safety of others; or - (ii) Suffer substantial emotional distress. - (2) For the purpose of this definition-- - (i) Course of conduct means two or more acts, including,but not limited to, acts in which the stalker directly,